circleci/circleci-docs/CONTRIBUTING.md

 # Style Guide

-We also have a short list of guidelines that take precedence over the general guide above.
-We don't have a lot of rules, but we do try to be consistent with the ones we have.
+We do not have a lot of rules, but we do consistently apply them.

 ## Markdown